 Top 5 Things to Watch

-Key Happenings the DTN Newsroom Is Tracking for the Week of Jan.
-15-21
+Key Happenings the DTN Newsroom is Tracking for the Week of Jan.
+29-Feb.
+4

-OMAHA (DTN) -- Here are the five top things the DTN Newsroom is tracking for the week of Jan.
-15, a short business week with major U.S. markets closed for the Martin Luther King Jr. holiday.
-Watch for coverage of these and other topics through the week on our subscription platforms, as well as on DTNPF.com.
+OMAHA (DTN) -- Here are the Top 5 things the DTN Newsroom is tracking for the week of January 29.
+Watch for coverage of these and other topics through the week on our subscription platforms as well as on DTNPF.com.

 For more markets-related events that DTN will be watching and reporting on, see Hultman's "What DTN is Watching" section found elsewhere on DTN digital platforms.